What Are New York City Tenant Rights?

 Here are some potential harassment behaviors you should be aware of:

-• Purposely causing construction-related problems such as blocking entrances, working later hours, or neglecting the removal of excess dust and debris.
+- They purposely cause construction-related problems such as blocking entrances, working late hours, or neglecting the removal of excess dust and debris.

 Security Deposits, First Month's Rent, and Broker Fees